JavierTovar19/Uart-_FPGA/Chapter-6:-Multiple-Prescalers.md

 ## Proposed exercises
-* Generar otra secuencia de movimiento cambiando  las frecuencias de los prescalers
+* Generate a different sequence by changing the parameters of the prescalers

 ## Conclusions
 TODO